 Thoughtfully designed apartments and environments.
 An innovative approach to daily life.
 Nurturing, researched-based programming.
-That’s how we support residents struggling with Alzheimer’s or other forms of dementia.
+That’s how we support our residents struggling with Alzheimer’s or other forms of dementia.

 We’re building 24 new memory care apartments here in Colorado Springs.
 Residents will be part of Landmarks for Living®, a program designed to increase self-esteem in a purposeful environment.
 It emphasizes familiar schedules, promotes choice and celebrates accomplishments.
 Your loved one gets the individualized support needed to spend each day in a positive and fulfilling manner.

-We utilize MUSIC & MEMORY®, a program grounded in extensive neuroscience research about how brains respond to music.
+Our memory care community utilizes MUSIC & MEMORY®, a program grounded in extensive neuroscience research about how brains respond to music.
 Personalized playlists trigger memories of lyrics and the experience connected to the music.
 This program helps loved ones struggling with a wide range of physical and cognitive impairments to connect music with long-term memory.

 Memory care at Aberdeen Ridge will be open for direct admittance and include: